Are There Hidden Items on Top of Military Flagpoles?

 What’s Really Inside the Gold Ball?

 The rather uninspiring truth is that there’s nothing hidden inside those gold balls.
 Well, at least not in the flagpole finials we have on our site.
-The finial is mounted to flagpoles to keep rainwater out and serve as ornamentation.
+Commonly referred to as “trucks” in military circles, the finial is mounted to flagpoles to keep rainwater out and serve as ornamentation.
 Balls are the most practical choice for flagpoles, since they won’t catch and tear the flag if it blows up and over the pole, but gold eagle finials can also be used for a more traditional look.

 Truth be told, we still think the legend has merit.
 After all, it reinforces the symbolic importance of the American flag and a soldier’s devotion to his or her duty.